‘Boys don’t cry!’, ‘Scared, what are you a girl?’, ‘Pink is for girls!’

 Change begins at home!
 Discourage gender disparity.
 Only when you stop assigning tasks/ behaviors to a particular gender, you will be able to give equal opportunities.
 Involve your sons in housework and ensure equal division of work between siblings.
-Also, statements like ‘BOYS DON’T CRY’, ‘LIKE A GIRL’ only add further to the gender divide.
-This also means letting them express themselves how they wish and exploring their own identity, regardless of the gender.
+Also, statements like ‘BOYS DON’T CRY’, and ‘LIKE A GIRL’ only add further to the gender divide.
+This also means letting them express themselves how they wish and exploring their own identity, regardless of gender.

 My four-year-old loves pink kitchen sets and sometimes wants to put on a hairband or paint his nails.
-Rather than telling him it’s a girl thing, I let him do it.
+Rather than telling him, it’s a girl thing, I let him do it.
 He will grow out of it, what he won’t grow out of is the thought I plant in his mind.